Modern Standby: Description

 On Windows 8.1, supporting InstantGo and having a Trusted Platform Module (TPM) 2.0 chip will allow the device to use a passive device encryption system.

 Compliant platforms also enables full BitLocker Device encryption.
 A background service that encrypts the whole system which can be found in 'Windows Security'>'Device Encryption' page in Windows 10 and 11.

+Also Connected Standby or Modern Standby is mandatory for Windows Phone 8, Windows Phone 8.1 and Windows 10 Mobile.

 Limitations

 Systems that support this specification are incapable of booting legacy BIOS operating systems.
 PCs with Modern Standby also cannot manually enter the Sleep power state and OEMs will often block S3 power state at the firmware level.
 In addition to that, Power Options from Control Panel have less advanced power plan settings.

 Issues

 Microsoft's Modern Standby has experienced bugs that cause battery drain issues while the laptop is supposedly suspended.
 This has prevented some reviewers from recommending Windows laptops.